steemit/devportal-tutorials-js/tutorials/16_search_tags/README.md

-# Search Tags
+# Search for Tags

-*By the end of this tutorial you should know how to run a search for trending tags*
+_By the end of this tutorial you should know how to run a search for trending tags_

-This tutorial will be run on the `production server`.
+This tutorial runs on the main Steem blockchain.

 ## Intro